 And the drawback of eating seasonally and locally is that you won't be getting those grapes, even if you're craving them; and what you will be getting, you'll be getting a whole lot of.
 That's the potential downside of the CSA membership -- you're at the mercy of Mother Nature, who decides which produce you'll be eating for a few months at a time.
 If you get tired of broccoli, you may find yourself back in the supermarket spending money on asparagus you don't get from your farm.

-For more information on CSA and related topics, look over the links on the next page.
+For more information on CSA and related topics, look over the links below.